cpaca/Age-of-Production/README.md

 - Atomic Enricher: Centrifuging with style and a obligatory 50% productivity.
 Can also produce more uranium related recipes and the new Uranium Sifting recipe, allowing you to search for U-238 and U-235 from stone!
 (Unlocked after Quantum Processors and Nukes)
 - Lumber Mill: You know the drill by now, faster and 50% prod.
 This time with wood!
 Alongside it unlock new wood processes and Biomass, a cheaper alternative to Nutrients that spoils slower but gives less energy!
 (Unlocked after Tree Seeding)
 - Biomass Reactor: Unlocked right after the Lumber Mill, this new power building consumes well...
 Biomass!
 And nutrients!
 Consider it like an artificial biochamber, that instead of consuming the food to well... eat, it burns it!
 (Unlocked after Woodworking)
+- Transmitter: a smaller, compact beacon that can only house one module, obviously with some good effect transmission.
+(Unlocked after effect transmission and space science)

 # Gleba:
 - Biochemical Facility: Hybridate pentapods and biters to satiate your desire for pain and suffering!
 This abomination can make most solid biological recipes without the need of eating!
 Why only solid when the machine is filled with fluids?
 Well...
 Uhm...
 The poor Pentapod-biter hybrid has a weak digestive system it'd feel bad if it drank something! :c Going back to the important stuff, only 25% prod!
 (Unlocked after Quantum Processors and Captive Biter Spawners)